emrea-works/course-design_patterns/design-patterns-catalog.md

 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

 ## Factory Method
 Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation Design Patterns: Elements of Reusable Object-Oriented Software to subclasses.
+Factory Method lets a class defer instantiation to subclasses.

 ## Flyweight
-Use haring o upport arge umbers f ine-grained bjects fficiently.
+Use sharing to support large numbers of fine-grained objects efficiently.

 ## Interpreter
 Given a language, define a represention for its grammar along with an interpreter that uses the representation to interpret sentences in the language.